elyssahancock/flutterflow-pantry-app/README-1.md

 https://app.flutterflow.io/project/pantry0-nfw1kl
 ## Overview

-This is a flutter app linked to a google firestore cloud database
+This is a flutter app linked to a google firestore cloud database.
+It allows the user to view a list of the items and add new ones or delete old items.

-{Describe your purpose for creating this software.}

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](https://youtu.be/YYqnKniwH-U)